What is a full moon?

 Often, you’ll find two different dates on calendars for the date of full moon.
 That’s because some calendars list moon phases in Coordinated Universal Time, also called Universal Time Coordinated (UTC).
 And other calendars list moon phases in local time, the clock time of a specific place, usually the place that made and distributed the calendars.
 Translate UTC to your local time.

 If a full moon is opposite the sun, why doesn’t Earth’s shadow fall on the moon at every full moon?
 The reason is that the moon’s orbit is tilted by 5.1 degrees with respect to Earth’s orbit around the sun.
 At every full moon, Earth’s shadow sweeps near the moon.
 But, in most months, there’s no eclipse.

 Read more about the moon’s phases

 As the moon orbits Earth, it changes phase in an orderly way.
 Follow these links to understand the various phases of the moon.

-Bottom line: A full moon looks full because it’s opposite Earth from the sun, showing us its fully lighted hemisphere or day side.
+Bottom line: A full moon looks full because it’s opposite the sun.
+Its lighted face is turned entirely in Earth’s direction.